wummel/home_bank_converter/README.md

       python -m home_bank_converter [filename]

- a file with a *_HomeBank* suffix will be created alongside your original transaction file.
+ a file with a *.homebank* suffix will be created alongside your original transaction file.

  ## Contribution